voffee/voffee/README.md

 Please click on the projects on my profile to see some of the things I've made so far.

-Within the next **few months out to 1st September 2026**, I aim to have become market ready.
+Within the next **few months out to 1st December 2026**, I aim to have become market ready.

 Please reach out to me on this profile via DM or visiting my website: **PLACEHOLDER**